dora-metrics/pelorus/exporters/architecture_docs/ADRs/0000-use_architectural_decision_records.md

 If we think it's worth it, do we use automation to implement the alternatives mentioned above?

+Where do we keep ADR docs?
+Let's not bikeshed this, but note: they are related to developer and architecture docs, but are not really user facing.

 ## Addendum

 Some of the wording in this ADR is inconsistent (imperative versus descriptive parts for the format), but that can be fixed in a cleanup PR later.